 What is imperative for millennial entrepreneurs that are starting this journey to know?

 Yeah, so I think first and foremost, it seems that in some ways Calendly seems like an overnight success, right?

-The reality is Calendly has been around for seven years.
+The reality is Calendly has been around for over seven years.